SSWConsulting/SSW.People.Profiles/Ozair-Ashfaque/Ozair-Ashfaque.md

 quoteAuthor: "Bill Gates"
 ---

-Ozair is a Web Developer working at SSW Melbourne with experience in web development building responsive and scalable websites and web applications.
+Ozair is a Web Developer working at SSW Melbourne with experience building responsive and scalable web applications.

 He holds a masters degree of Network Systems with a specialization in Cyber Security from Swinburne University of Technology.
 He specializes in front-end development using JavaScript frameworks such as Angular and React, and has experience in back-end development using .NET